afsc-gap-products/coldpool/README.md

 # Usage

+## Accessing datasets
-This package is used to calculate temperature products and users can access the temperature products using the package can be accessed directly from datasets that are built into the package.
-For example, after installing the package cold pool area (area with temperature less than or equal to 2°C), area of other isotherms (less than or equal to 1,0,-1 °C), mean bottom temperature for the EBS, and mean surface temperature during the EBS survey from 1982 onward can be accessed in a data frame as:
+Users can access temperature products using directly from datasets that are built into the package.
+For example, after installing the package, users can access a data frame containing cold pool area (area with temperature less than or equal to 2°C), area of other isotherms (less than or equal to 1,0,-1 °C), mean bottom temperature for the EBS, and mean surface temperature, using:
 ```{r}
 coldpool:::cold_pool_index
 ```